Thought Flow Nets: From Single Predictions to Trains of Model Thought: Abstract

 \section{Abstract}

-When humans solve complex problems, they rarely come up with a decision right-away.
-Instead, they start with an intuitive decision, reflect upon it, spot mistakes, resolve contradictions and jump between different hypotheses.
-Thus, they create a sequence of ideas and follow a train of thought that ultimately reaches a conclusive decision.
-Contrary to this, today's neural classification models are mostly trained to map an input to one single and fixed output.
+When humans solve complex problems, they typically create a sequence of ideas (involving an intuitive decision, reflection, error correction, etc.) in order to reach a conclusive decision.
+Contrary to this, today's models are mostly trained to map an input to one single and fixed output.
 In this paper, we investigate how we can give models the opportunity of a second, third and $k$-th thought.
-We take inspiration from Hegel's dialectics and propose a method that turns an existing classifier's class prediction (such as the image class $\textit{forest}$) into a sequence of predictions (such as $\textit{forest} \rightarrow \textit{tree} \rightarrow \textit{mushroom}$).
-Concretely, we propose a correction module that is trained to estimate the model's correctness as well as an iterative prediction update based on the prediction's gradient.
-Our approach results in a dynamic system over class probability distributions --- the $\textit{thought flow}$.
-We evaluate our method on diverse datasets and tasks from computer vision and natural language processing.
-We observe surprisingly complex but intuitive behavior and demonstrate that our method (i) can correct misclassifications, (ii) strengthens model performance, (iii) is robust to high levels of adversarial attacks, (iv) can increase accuracy up to 4\% in a label-distribution-shift setting and (iv) provides a tool for model interpretability that uncovers model knowledge which otherwise remains invisible in a single distribution prediction.
+Taking inspiration from Hegel's dialectics, we propose the concept of a \emph{thought flow} which creates a sequence of predictions.
+We present a \emph{self-correction mechanism} that is trained to estimate the model's correctness and performs iterative prediction updates based on the correctness prediction's gradient.
+We introduce our method at the example of question answering and conduct extensive experiments that demonstrate (i) our method's ability to correct its own predictions and (ii) its potential to notably improve model performances.
+In addition, we conduct a qualitative analysis of thought flow correction patterns and explore how thought flow predictions affect human users within a crowdsourcing study.
+We find that (iii) thought flows enable improved user performance and are perceived as more natural, correct, and intelligent as single and/or top-3 predictions.